asukiaaa/docker-open-street-map-practice/README.md

 docker compose up
 ```

-You can see map on http://localhost:8000 after loading map data.
+You can see map on http://localhost:8000 after importing map data.

-## Put kanto of Japan to DB
+## Import kanto of Japan to DB

 ```sh
 cd [this repo]